bjpop/gurita/docs/input_output.rst

 These manipulations are optionally performed prior to plotting or computing statistics.

 However, it is also possible to apply these transformations and save the result back to a new file.
-This is achieved with the :doc:`transform` command.
+This is achieved with the :doc:`transform <transform/>` command.
 For example, the following command randomly samples 100 rows from the input file ``iris.csv``, and saves the result to ``iris.trans.csv`` (preserving the header row):

 .. code-block:: bash